freezer99/UCRM-plugins/plugins/sms-twilio/README.md

 * Install the plugin into UCRM and enable it.
 * Keep execution period at "don't execute automatically" - the plugin will react to webhook events.
-* Set up with your data from [Twilio Console](https://twilio.com/console):
+* Set up with data which you obtain from [Twilio Console](https://twilio.com/console):
    * Account SID
    * Auth Token
    * SMS number to send from

+Note: there are two sets of credentials available, the default ("LIVE credentials") for actual use and [test credentials](https://www.twilio.com/console/project/settings) for development.

 * Customize the texts you wish to send to a client when an event happens
    * Each event has its own row
    * Empty row means "do not send SMS for this"
    * It is possible to replace predefined variables: `%%some.variable%%`, see full list below
    * If a variable is not set for a client, it is replaced with an empty string
-* Save the configuration and copy the Public URL
+* Save the configuration
-* Go to UCRM administration / System / Webhooks / Endpoints
-* Add endpoint
-* Paste the URL you copied above
+* Enable the plugin
+* Add webhook (button next to Public URL)
+* Save webhook using defaults
   * Optionally select events about which to notify clients

 ## Usage